Pink Salt Recipe with Baking Soda – The Morning Ritual Moms Swear By

 I start with about 250 ml (one glass) of filtered water.
 I warm it slightly — not boiling, just enough to feel cozy.
 Too hot and it tastes off, too cold and it doesn’t dissolve well.
 I usually heat mine for 20 seconds in the microwave while Jackson finds his missing sock.

-warming water for pink salt and baking soda drink
+warming water for pink salt lemon vinegar baking soda recipe

 Gently warming water for the perfect start